Empowering the Responsible No

 Introducing the Responsible No

-As FIS have explored competence and capability with our community, the importance of deploying “No” has been repeatedly raised.
-Ultimately competence and capability require you to know your limits and ensure that all reasonably foreseeable business risks can be effectively managed and addressed.
-The need for No was drawn out as the key conclusion from the Reading Report (see below).
+In any conversation about competence, the importance of deploying “No” has been repeatedly raised – yet No is not a word people want to hear in construction.
+Ultimately competence and capability require you to know your limits and ensure that all reasonably foreseeable business risks can be managed and addressed.

-If we don’t clarify, qualify and draw the line we take responsibility for issues outside of our control, assume responsibility for compliance and sign up to damages and delays that we can’t cover.
+If we don’t clarify, qualify and draw the line we take more risk than is reasonable, assume responsibility for issues outside of our control and sign up to damages and delays that we can’t cover.

 You can read Iain McIlwee, FIS CEO’s blog that introduced the Responsible No Campaign here.